Self-guided walking/snowshoe trails

 The round trip for this hike is 10km.
 However, you can do the outward leg only (5km), then take the SybellesExpress chairlift back down to Le Corbier.
 Then all you have to do is take the free shuttle bus back to La Toussuire.

-Toussuire-Corbier winter walking guide
+View moreToussuire-Corbier winter walking guide

-Maps of the routes are available in hard copy from the Tourist Office for €2 per guide, or you can download the document below free of charge.
+Route maps are available from the Tourist Office in paper format for €2.50 per guide, or you can download the document below free of charge.

 Guided snowshoe outings